 Expert Shares Tips on How to Get an Insulin Pump for Type 2 Diabetes

-Joy Cornthwaite, MS, RD, LD, CDCES, a Registered Dietician Manager with McGovern Medical School at UT Health Houston, joins Beyond Type 2 to discuss insulin pumps for people with Type 2 diabetes.
-In this discussion, we cover misconceptions about pump use to manage T2D, the benefits of using an insulin pump, insurance terms to know, and how to talk to your provider about obtaining one.
+Joy Cornthwaite, MS, RD, LD, CDCES, a registered dietician manager with McGovern Medical School at UT Health Houston, joins Beyond Type 2 to discuss insulin pumps for people with type 2 diabetes (T2D).
+In this discussion, we cover misconceptions about pump use to manage T2D, the benefits of using an insulin pump, insurance terms to know and how to talk to your provider about obtaining one.
 This interview was condensed and edited for clarity.
 For the full discussion, watch the video below.

 BT2: Can you briefly explain what an insulin pump does?